12 Science-Backed Herbal Remedies for Stress, Pain and Sleep

 • For internal use

-How to use Aloe Vera for sunburn relief
+Step-by-step: Using fresh Aloe Vera gel for instant sunburn relief

 1. Chill fresh gel 30 mins